eminboghos/portfolio/MarketMakingBot/ExperimentalBots/README.md

 Short-term markets tend to have:
 - Very high trading volume compared to available liquidity
 - Sudden price spikes caused by small order imbalances
-- A lot of competition from other market-making bots running very tight spreads.
+- A lot of competition from other market-making bots running very tight spreads

 Because of this, execution speed and latency matter much more, and small delays quickly turn a strategy unprofitable.